 Radison Blu Champs Elysées Paris -Once the headquarters of the iconic Louis Vuitton, this boutique hotel features inspiring views of the nearby Arc de Triomphe.
 It lies only steps from the Champs Elysées, the famous, elegant shopping street of Paris.

 Address: 78 bis Avenue Marceau (8º Arr) 75008 Paris France

 Rooms: 45 rooms and suites, some with Arch de Triomphe views, some with terraces or balconies

 Location: Near Arch de Triomphe, short walking distance to subway stops Etoile and George V and the Champs Elysées

 Restaurants: There is one, La Place and a Lounge Bar with a fireplace

-Disclosure: On my trip to France, I was as happy as a queen to see the French Blue’s of Club Carlson, staying at their highest end properties known as Radisson Blu, since I have become an ambassador with them this year.
+Disclosure: On my trip to France, I was as happy as a queen to see the French Blue’s of Radisson Rewards, staying at their highest-end properties known as Radisson Blu since I have become an ambassador with them this year.
 Note that they have a great points program that I recommend using, as I was an active member of their points program long before I became an ambassador.
 This was a sponsored stay, but the blues in my eyes continue to gaze at all the French Blue I have experienced and the opinions expressed here are all my own.

 For more journeys through France: